How much does a geothermal heat pump cost?

 Geothermal pond closed-loop cost

-Installing a geothermal pond closed-loop system costs $10,000 to $32,000 on average, depending on the size and pond location.
+A geothermal pond closed-loop system costs $10,000 to $32,000 installed, depending on the size and pond location.
 Submerged loops require a nearby water source to transfer the water's natural heat to the home through underground pipes.

 Pros and cons